 Imagination Library is a catalyst for developing early literacy skills by increasing child-directed reading.
 (Read More)

 The link between academic failure and delinquency, violence, and crime is welded to reading failure, over 70% of inmates in America's prisons cannot read above a fourth-grade level.
 (Read More)

 Audio & Braille Books

-Dolly Parton's Imagination Library (DPIL) has partnered with American Printing House for the Blind, Inc. (APH) to make many of the wonderful books in her program, available in braille and audio format so that young blind and visually impaired children can also benefit from these wonderful children's books.
+Dolly Parton's Imagination Library (DPIL) has partnered with American Printing House for the Blind, Inc. (APH) to make many of the books in our program, available in braille & audio format so that young blind & visually impaired children can benefit from these wonderful children's books.

 As of now, thanks to a collaborative effort between DPIL, APH & Penguin Group, USA, an ever-expanding collection of titles will be available as free downloadable children's audiobooks and for those who prefer, there will be many titles available in braille from APH.
 These are offered free-of-charge to eligible families & may be purchased at a low cost by all others.

 Click here for more information on DPIL's program